fanoframework/fanoframework.github.io/tutorials/creating-https-application/index.md

 $ ./build.sh
 ```

 Wait until compilation is finished.
-If you get error such as
+If you get error such as,

 ```
 /usr/bin/ld : cannot find -lmicrohttpd